alitoufighi/arzeshi-block/README.md

 Note
 ---
-Note that Twitter allows you to perform a limited number of API calls with this free account
+Note that Twitter allows you to perform a limited number of API calls with this free account.
+This script will wait in case of reaching the rate limit.
+Hence, it may take a long time if you're running it against a viral Tweet.